mattiemarie/professional_readme_generator/README.md

 ## Mock Up

-The following image demonstrates the application appearance:
+The following video demonstrates the application appearance: